PracticalParticle/GuardianSafe/sdk/typescript/docs/definition-contract.md

 ## 🎯 **Overview**

-The `DefinitionContract` class is designed to interact with definition libraries that implement the `IDefinitionContract` Solidity interface.
+The `Definitions` class is designed to interact with definition libraries that implement the `IDefinition` Solidity interface.
 These libraries provide:

 - **Operation Type Definitions**: What operations are supported
 - **Function Schema Definitions**: How functions are structured